therewillbecode/react-redux-example/README.md

 ![preview](https://image.ibb.co/djikUQ/screen2_min.png)

-App where users can manage assets within an inventory.
+App where users can manage and track assets within an inventory.

 #### Starting the App